A Re-classification of Information Seeking Tasks and Their Computational Solutions: Model-Based RL Approaches

-The win-win search method proposed by \citet{DBLP:conf/sigir/LuoZY14} in 2014 studied dynamic search as a POMDP.
-Two agents -- i.e., the search engine system and the user -- participate in this process.
-The state is modeled as a cross-product of whether it is relevant and whether it is exploring.
-Actions on the system side include changing term weights and using certain retrieval models.
-Actions on the user side include adding or removing query terms.
-The model -- i.e., the state transition probabilities -- is estimated by analyzing query logs -- e.g., how likely a user would go from relevance \& exploration ($S_{RR}$) to relevance \& exploitation ($S_{RT}$).
-The estimated state transition probabilities are then used to select actions that would optimize system performance -- i.e., maximize the expected return.
-The state of queries in the query log is manually annotated and used to train the model.
-Examples of the state transition probabilities are shown in Figure \ref{fig:win_win_transition}, where the probability of moving from state $S_{RR}$ to state $S_{RT}$ is $0.1765$.
+In 2014, \citet{DBLP:conf/sigir/LuoZY14} proposed the win-win search method to study DS as Partially Observable MDPs (POMDPs).
+Two agents, the search engine agent and the user agent participated in the process.
+The state was modeled as a cross-product of (a) whether it was relevant and (b) whether it was exploring.
+Actions on the system side included changing term weights and opting in certain retrieval functionalities.
+Actions on the user side included adding or removing query terms.
+The model, aka the state transition probabilities, was estimated by analyzing query logs.
+For instance, how likely a user's decision-making state would go from relevance \& exploration ($S_{RR}$) to relevance \& exploitation ($S_{RT}$).
+They used the estimated model to select actions that optimize the expected return.
+They also manually annotated the state of queries and used them to train the model.
+Examples of the state transition probabilities are shown in Figure \ref{fig:win_win_transition}, where the likelihood of moving from state $S_{RR}$ to state $S_{RT}$ is $0.1765$.

-At each step, the state transition model is used to compute the $Q$-values on the user side -- i.e., $Q_u$.
-The system chooses an action that jointly optimizes both $Q_{se}$ and $Q_u$:

-where $Q_{se}$ is the action-value on the system's side,and $Q_u$ is the action-value on the user's side.
-They are defined as

-where $b$ is the belief and $\omega$ is the observation.
-A continuing work by \citet{DBLP:conf/ictir/LuoDY15a} is a model-free version of the algorithm, which learns a policy directly through the EM algorithm \cite{bilmes1998gentle}.

-In 2016, \citet{DBLP:conf/sigir/ZhangZ16} proposed a model-based RL method for search engine UI improvement.
-It is also optimized by value iteration.
-The task was to choose an interface card and show it to the user at each step.
-Its state was defined as the set of interface cards that had not been presented to the user, while action was to choose the next card to show -- i.e., $s_t = \{e: a_{t'} \neq e, \textrm{ } \forall t' < t \}$, where $e$ is an interface card.
-Its transition is to exclude an element from a set -- i.e.,
+In 2016, \citet{DBLP:conf/sigir/ZhangZ16} proposed to use model-based RL for search engine UI improvement.
+It also used value iteration.
+The task was to choose an interface card at each time step and show it to the user.
+Its state was the set of interface cards that They had not yet presented.
+The action was to choose the next card to show.
+That is, $s_t = \{e: a_{t'} \neq e, \textrm{ } \forall t' < t \}$, where $e$ is an interface card.
+The transition model was to exclude an element from the set:

-They use value iteration, as in Eq. \ref{eq:value_iteration}, to solve the Markov Decision Processes (MDPs).
-Simulation and a user study have shown that the method could automatically adjust to various screen sizes and users' stopping tendencies.
+The Markov Decision Processes (MDPs) were solved using value iteration (Eq. \ref{eq:value_iteration}).
+Simulation and a user study have shown that the method could automatically adjust to various screen sizes and satisfy users' stopping tendencies.